Pogy-Bot/pogy.db/README.md

-    "timeToGetData": 0.011600017547607422, // the time taken to get the data in ms "redisPing": 1.380900003015995, // the time taken to ping redis, if redis is enabled "totalPing": 0.04610002040863037, // the total ping (table and data) in ms "errors": [] // the errors if there's any
+    "timeToGetData": 0.011600017547607422, // the time taken to get the data in ms "redisPing": 1.380900003015995, // the time taken to ping redis, if redis is enabled "totalPing": 0.04610002040863037, // the total ping (table and data) in ms }
-}
 ```